-There is much to this strategy, and indeed, in the early rounds it should be the major concern.
+There is much to this strategy, and indeed, in the early rounds, it should be a major concern.

 However, well into the game, if it is to be won, a shift in strategy must occur to one more of ordering the visible cards, rather than turning the hidden ones.
 It's a judgment call when to do so, and there are some games where the shift cannot occur due to a failure to turn a sufficient number of hidden cards.
 Usually, the shift can not occur until at least one column has been cleared, but there are occasions where significant ordering of the visible cards can be achieved even without a vacant column to assist.

 Logically, one might think that whenever a suit can be completed that it would always be in the player's best interest to do so.

 However, this is not true.
 There are occasions when it pays not to finish building a suit, even though it's possible.

 In fact, there are occasions where it can make the difference between winning or losing.